 Discrimination or harassment against any member of the Rush community because of race, color, religion, national origin, creed, age, ancestry, disability as defined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, gender, gender identity and/or expression, marital or parental status, national origin, pregnancy, sexual orientation, veteran status or any other category or categories protected by federal or state law or local ordinance that excludes an individual from participation, denies the individual the benefits of, treats the individual differently or otherwise adversely affects a term or condition of an individual’s employment, education, living environment or participation in a Rush program or activity.
 This includes failing to provide reasonable accommodation consistent with state and federal law to persons with disabilities.

-The Equal Opportunity Officer (EOO) and vice president for Institutional Equity, has been designated to oversee the implementation and enforcement of this policy for Rush.
-Inquiries regarding the policy should be directed to the EOO by telephone at (312) 942-5239 or via email at Institutional_Equity@rush.edu.
+Inquiries regarding the policy should be directed to the equal opportunity officer by telephone at (312) 942-5239 or email at Institutional_Equity@rush.edu.

 Additional resources may be found within the following University offices: